Serial presence detect: Vendor-specific memory

 53 43 00 04-EF 4F 8D 1F-00 01 70 00-01 03 C1 CF SC...O....p.....

-This is the output of a 512 MB memory module from Micron Technologies, branded for Fujitsu-Siemens Computers, note the "FSC" string.
+This is the output of a 512 MB memory module from Micron Technologies, branded for Fujitsu-Siemens Computers, note the "FSC" (46 53 43) string.

 The system BIOS rejects memory modules that don't have this information starting at offset 128h.

 Some Packard Bell AMD laptops also use this method, in this case the symptoms can vary but it can lead to a flashing cursor rather than a beep pattern.
 Incidentally this can also be a symptom of BIOS corruption as well.
 Though upgrading a 2 GB to a 4 GB can also lead to issues.

 Reading and writing SPD information

 Memory module manufacturers write the SPD information to the EEPROM on the module.
 Motherboard BIOSes read the SPD information to configure the memory controller.
-There exist several programs that are able to read and modify SPD information on most, but not all motherboard chipsets.